AbdAlftahSalem/Crypto-Stratgy-And-Back-Test/README.md

 How to Use
 ----------

-Please follow the steps below to use this algorithms:
+Please follow the steps below to use these algorithms:

 1. Read the comments in the code to understand the implementation details and adjust them as necessary.
 2. Clone the repository by running the following command: